Henry George Fryberg: Legal Services Commissioner v Quinn

 The case of Legal Services Commissioner v Quinn, concerned a Discipline Application brought against a solicitor in the Legal Services Tribunal.
 The Application followed Quinn’s guilty plea and conviction for importing child pornography, possessing a child abuse computer game and possessing child abuse photographs in the District Court of Queensland in 2007.
 The Application was brought by the Legal Services Commission following the convictions.

 Justice Fryberg’s judgment was delivered ex tempore and was notably brief, since this was an extremely uncomplicated case for the tribunal.
 At the hearing, His Honour stated that:

 I am satisfied that the respondent was guilty of professional misconduct.
 I recommend that the name of the respondent be removed from the local roll...
 I order that the respondent pay the applicant's costs of the application assessed as for a Supreme Court application.

-As a result, Quinn’s entitlement to practice was removed.
+As a result, Quinn’s entitlement to practise was removed.